 Select your heat settings.

+When learning how to use a curling wand, the heat settings can be challenging.
+You of course don’t want to burn your hair, but you also want it curled.
 The majority of curling wands included a dial or button that enables you to readjust the temperature.
 You’ll usually have the choice of ‘high-medium-low’ or an actual temperature level setting.
 Modification this to meet the demands of your hair, keeping in mind that the higher the heat setting, the more damaging it can be to your hair.

 Prep your hair.